Why is there a $1 charge on my credit card/bank statement?

 - How do I use a coupon code?

-- Can I use a coupon code for an order I already created?
+- Can I use a coupon code for an order already assigned to a traveler?

 - My coupon code isn't working.